Skip to Main Content

 Talk to your health care provider if you have questions about sickle cell disease, your child’s treatment, or their prognosis.
 Always follow the instructions given by your care team.

-• Sickle cell disease is a serious medical condition that affects the red blood cells.
+• Sickle cell disease is an inherited blood disorder that affects the red blood cells.

-• People with sickle cell disease are born with it.
+• People with sickle cell disease have red blood cells that are hard, sticky, and sickle shaped.

-• Practicing healthy habits can reduce the risk of triggering a pain episode.
+• Practicing healthy habits can reduce the risk of triggering a pain episode and promote quality of life.

-• Your child needs ongoing care from a doctor who treats children with sickle cell disease.
+• Your child needs ongoing care from a provider who treats children with sickle cell disease.